Comfortably Numb: David Gilmour

 Gilmour has performed the song during each of his solo tours.
-In About Face, his 1984 tour to promote his album of the same name, the set list referred to the song as "Come on Big Bum".
+In About Face, his 1984 tour to promote his album of the same title, the set list referred to the song as "Come on Big Bum".
 The vocals during the verses were performed by band members Gregg Dechert and Mickey Feat (in harmony).
+During a performance at the Hammersmith Odeon on April 30th 1984 Nick Mason was brought on stage as a guest and played drums on the song.

 In 2001 and 2002, the verse vocals were performed on different dates by guest singers Robert Wyatt, Kate Bush, Durga McBroom, and Bob Geldof, who had played Pink in the film version of The Wall.
 Wyatt and Geldof, who had not memorised the verses, read the lyrics as they sang.